 My mother often speaks of the father that she adored.
 A man that I never met.
-He died long before I was born, of tuberculosis (TB).
+He died long before I was born of tuberculosis (TB).
 Only a short time before the release of the antibiotics that his family believed could have cured his disease.

 The modern world is entirely different to that of a hundred years ago.
 Global travel means infections can spread quickly across continents.
-On the other hand, it means that we have access to herbal medicines from around the globe.
+But, on the other hand, it means that we have access to herbal medicines from around the globe.
 In Herbal Medicine Week 2018, let’s not forget that professional herbalists have years of training in the use of herbal medicines.
 And herbal medicines have a lot to offer in the treatment of microbial infections.

 You might also like:

 Things to ask your herbalist

 5 herbal remedies for urinary tract infections

 Leave a Reply